epfl-ada/ada-2024-project-metal2024/README.md

 ### Films — the mirror of a century ?

-This project analyze the transformation of film genres over time, analyzing how cultural, political, and economic shifts have influenced cinematic trends and how they are represented during these periods.
+This project analyzes the transformation of film genres over time, analyzing how cultural, political, and economic shifts have influenced cinematic trends and how they are represented during these periods.

 We will explore how significant global events, such as wars, economic depressions, or technological advancements, have driven changes in audience tastes and genre popularity.
 By examining patterns, we aim to understand how specific genres, like action-packed thrillers or heartfelt dramas, emerge and tells us how they relect the periods of the last century.